ucg8j/blog/posts/goodbye-whatsapp.md

 - Update your 'bio' message to notify your contacts you won't be on Whatsapp after the 8th of Feb.

-- Leave a 1 star review on the app store.
+- Leave Whatsapp a 1 star review on the app store.

 - For easier transition of group chats, [set your Signal group and send a link](https://support.signal.org/hc/en-us/articles/360051086971-Group-Link-or-QR-code) to your whatsapp group to help them migrate over.